 Frequently Asked Questions

-A cremation is always an option.
-Contrary to some beliefs, cremation allows for as many, or more, memorialization options than the traditional burial and service.
+Cremation is always an option.
+Contrary to some beliefs, cremation allows for as many, or more, memorialization options as the traditional burial and service.
 Cremation, simply put, is reducing the body to ashes.
 Once the cremation is complete, the “remains” can be placed in an urn and buried, placed in a vault, or you can customize your cremation in almost any way you choose.
 Request your free Cremation Guide now.

 Cremation offers a wide array of customization options to choose from.
 A private or public visitation and/or funeral service can be held before cremation is done.
-If an open casket is desired, embalming and other preparation is required.
+If an open casket is desired, embalming and other preparation are required.
 Once the cremation has been completed a family can do whatever they feel is appropriate to commemorate the event.
 Learn about planning a memorial service here.

-Why Should I Consider Pre-Planning My Burial Arrangements?
+Why Should I Consider Pre-Planning My Funeral & Cemetery Arrangements?

 As with any important event in life, funerals and burials require planning.
 You should plan your own service and how you choose to be memorialized, in advance, to spare those close to you from the stress of attempting to make wishes they think would please you.
 If you take the time to plan your service, those you care about will be allowed to grieve instead of worrying about arrangements.
 In addition, many pre-arranged services can be financed in ways that freeze today’s price and keep your investment safe.